Applicants seeking admission to the (M.Ed.) graduate program are required to submit the following to the Graduate School:

 - Satisfactory writing skills indicated by the letter of application

-Admission decisions are based upon several factors and where other indictors of success warrant, individuals who fall below the established criteria in one of the areas may be considered for admission.
+Admission decisions are based upon several factors and, where other indictors of success warrant, individuals who fall below the established criteria in one of the areas may be considered for admission.

 Students Seeking Admission for Licensure Only

 Students who seek professional improvement or licensure renewal but do not intend to pursue a degree may register for graduate courses through procedures established for non-degree students.
+Apply to the Graduate School to be admitted as a non-degree student.